Arjun009/LNMHacks4-Submissions/npHard/README.md

 --------
->  One of the most debated topics in deep learning is how to interpret and understand a trained model – particularly in the context of high-risk industries like healthcare.
-The term “black box” has often been associated with deep learning algorithms.
-How can we trust the results of a model if we can’t explain how it works?
+>  One of the most debated topics in deep learning is how to interpret and understand a trained model â€“ particularly in the context of high-risk industries like healthcare.
+The term â€œblack boxâ€ has often been associated with deep learning algorithms.
+How can we trust the results of a model if we canâ€™t explain how it works?
 Take the example of a deep learning model trained for detecting cancerous tumors.
-The model tells you that it is 99% sure that it has detected cancer – but it does not tell you why or how it made that decision.
+The model tells you that it is 99% sure that it has detected cancer â€“ but it does not tell you why or how it made that decision.
 Did it find an important clue in the MRI scan?
 Or was it just a smudge on the scan that was incorrectly detected as a tumor?
 This is a matter of life and death for the patient and doctors cannot afford to be wrong.

-> As we have seen in the cancerous tumor example, it is crucial that we know what our model is doing – and how it’s making decisions on its predictions.
+> As we have seen in the cancerous tumor example, it is crucial that we know what our model is doing â€“ and how itâ€™s making decisions on its predictions.
 Typically, the reasons listed below are the most important points for a deep learning practitioner to remember:
 - Understanding how the model works
 - Assistance in Hyperparameter tuning
 - Finding out the failures of the model and getting an intuition of why they fail
 - Explaining the decisions to a consumer / end-user or a business executive
 > Neural nets are black boxes.
 In the recent years, several approaches for understanding and visualizing Convolutional Networks have been developed in literature.
-The purpose of the project is to design a Visualization Tool for Keras to visualize and debug what CNN’s are learning and to show heatmaps for a large variety of models like Resnet50, InceptionV3, Vgg16, MobileNet, etc.
+The purpose of the project is to design a Visualization Tool for Keras to visualize and debug what CNNâ€™s are learning and to show heatmaps for a large variety of models like Resnet50, InceptionV3, Vgg16, MobileNet, etc.

 -----------------------------------------------